An Archive, But Not An Atlas

 THANKS to our PARTNERS and FUNDERS

 Contact Photography Festival and the Toronto Arts Council

 Critical Distance is pleased to present An Archive, But Not An Atlas as a Featured Exhibition of the 2019 Scotiabank CONTACT Photography Festival, the largest annual photography festival globally, with over 200 exhibitions and events from May 1-31 in greater Toronto.For more information on this exhibition and the Scotiabank CONTACT Photography Festival, visit their website.
-We are also grateful for the support of the Toronto Arts Council in making this exhibition possible.
+We are also grateful for the support of the Toronto Arts Council and the Ontario Arts Council in making this exhibition possible.

 LINKS / UPDATES